tarwn/lessthandot-hugo/blogs/content/posts/2015-02-25-solving-a-slow-running-query-issue-with-union.md

 						AND	d.[Day]		= 1; -- only get the first of the month

 ```
 The query is a bit more complex, but you get the idea.
 On the test server, the query took 1 minute and 24 seconds to return about 90,000 rows.
-That’s a tad slow if you ask me.
-I didn’t see anything wrong with the query (and indexes wouldn’t help), so I just blamed it on the server and on the standard edition of SQL Server.
+That's a tad slow if you ask me.
+I didn't see anything wrong with the query (and indexes wouldn't help), so I just blamed it on the server and on the standard edition of SQL Server.
 That was until I came across a very similar query.
 That query did about the same thing, but it also fetched data from another table and appended it to the first result set with a UNION.
 Something like this:

 sql
 WITH CTE_Contracts AS